 CREATE Your Future is a life skills program designed to assist young people in the transition to independence from care.
 More information on these programs is available on CREATE’s website.

 The Commonwealth Department of Education also provides various forms of financial relief to assist prospective Vocational Education and Training (VET) students, based on the prospective student's concession status, unemployment status, or their capacity to pay.
-Child protection workers should assist young people to access available fee assistance.
+You should assist young people to access available fee assistance.
 Further VET information can be found on the Study Assist website.

-In consultation with the district education officer, CPWs should explore the availability of scholarships and training schemes.
+You should consult with the district education officer to explore the availability of scholarships and training schemes.
 Consideration should also be given to nominating eligible young people for the annual Achiever Awards.

 The annual Achiever Awards provide financial assistance and encouragement to young people 15 to 25 years of age who have been in care and are undertaking further education and training.
 Young people who are or have been in care and are currently enrolled in the first year of a degree, diploma, certificate, apprenticeship, traineeship or course at an approved institution, may be eligible for an award.